by Diane Spicer

 every one of them does every thing listed above.

-what's most important to you, and then buy the device that excels in
+Decide what's most important to you, and then buy the device that excels in those things:

 ...you are doing a hike or backpacking trip that folks back home are not completely on board with.

-One example: a solo female hiker who is navigating unfamiliar trails or going into the backcountry, with anxious loved ones back home.
+One example: a solo female hiker who is navigating unfamiliar trails or going into the backcountry, with anxious nail biters back home.

-Another example: Being part of a group trip through remote areas where bear encounters, fierce weather, and challenging terrain up the risk factors of the trip.
-If helicopter rescue is the only way out, you need a device that can communicate with the proper authorities.
+Being part of a group trip through remote areas where bear encounters, fierce weather, and challenging terrain up the risk factors of the trip.

 Personal note: When I consider signing up for a hiking trip being guided through remote areas, I always ask about the type of satellite messenger (or satellite phone, an expensive option that I don't recommend to individual hikers) they will be providing.